-Each year, in the U.S. alone, over 11,000 people suffer a spinal cord injury that causes permanent and severe chronic pain, paralysis and even death.
-Spinal cord injuries are almost always life-changing, leaving victims in need of extensive medical care and rehabilitation.
+Each year, in the US alone, more than 11,000 people suffer a spinal cord injury that results in permanent and severe chronic pain, paralysis, or death.
+Spinal cord injuries can be life-changing, with most victims requiring extensive medical care and rehabilitation.

-Types of Spinal Cord Injuries
+Types of Spinal Cord Injuries Victims Suffer

-The spinal cord is a vital nerve bundle that runs from the base of the brain down through the back, so any serious damage to it will cause a loss of sensation and movement.
-Spinal cord injuries often suffered by accident victims include:
+Your spinal cord is a vital nerve bundle that runs from the base of your brain down through your back—any serious damage to the spinal cord as the potential to cause loss of sensation or movement.

 - Quadriplegia: paralysis of all four limbs.